The Princess and the Pea (2002 film): Plot

-Delighted at solving the obstinate mystery, Sebastian celebrates, not aware that the building has caught on fire.
-Rollo rescues him and the pair exit the smoldering structure.
+Delighted at solving the obstinate mystery, Sebastian celebrates, not aware that the building has caught fire.
+Rollo rescues him.
 Weak from smoke inhalation, he cries out for Daria before passing out in front of the mob.
-Laird lies to the crowd, telling them that he called for Hildegard and wants to marry her.
+Laird lies to the crowd, telling them that he called for Hildegard and wanted to marry her.
 Rollo is taken to the castle and treated for his injuries.
-Upon hearing the speculation of his wish to marry Hildegard, Heath plans the wedding.
+Upon hearing the speculation about his wish to marry Hildegard, Heath plans the wedding.
 Hildegard's orders dictate that the wedding is to take place the moment Rollo heals.
-While mourning Daria, whom he believes to be dead, he decides to go through with the wedding, disheartened and believing that he has nothing left to lose.
+While mourning Daria, whom he believes to be dead, he decides to go through with the wedding.

 Daria, determined to find Rollo and fed up with the abuse she was put through, finally leaves her stepfamily.
-She tries to find Rollo in the neighboring kingdom and is rudely pushed aside by its people.
-She helps Sasha, a servant who fell and hurt herself, to walk to the castle.
+She tries to find Rollo in the neighboring kingdom but is rudely pushed aside by its people.
+She helps Sasha, a servant who fell and hurt herself, walk to the castle.
 Sebastian appears after awakening from a head injury and is informed of the impending wedding.
 Seeing Sebastian's twenty feather beds, Daria decides to lie down for a moment.
-Desperate for a solution to their predicament, Sebastian decides to test the pea within the mattresses on the girl.
-It seems all hope is lost when she appears to be able to sleep peacefully, but soon Daria finds that she is unable to sleep, as there is something hard underneath.
-Seeing this, Sebastian deduces that Daria is the true Princess, for she felt the pea through twenty mattresses.
-He then sees Daria's birthmark, a heart on her foot, which he remembers the Princess having when he saw her many years ago as a baby, finally realizing that Daria is Heath’s real daughter and the true heiress to the throne.
+Desperate for a solution to their predicament, Sebastian decides to test the pea within the mattress on the girl.
+Daria finds that she is unable to sleep, as there is something hard underneath.
+Seeing this, Sebastian deduces that Daria is the true princess.
+He then sees Daria's birthmark, a heart on her foot, which he remembers the Princess having when he saw her many years ago as a baby, finally realizing that Daria is Heath’s real daughter.